Ne-oL/geoz/README.md

 map3 = geoz.mlx_plot(latlong[['y','x']], latlong[['label']], bazel=True, ax=stateplot, n_jobs=-1)                    # This Function will return a map drawn using MLextend  "decision_regions"
 ```
 <img src="./miscellaneous/images/mlx_plot.png" alt="MLX" width="500px">
-For further details, the user can refer to the [Mlx_plot Notebook](https://github.com/Ne-oL/geoz/blob/main/miscellaneous/Notebooks/Mlx_plot.ipynb)
+For further details, the user can refer to the <a href="https://github.com/Ne-oL/geoz/blob/main/miscellaneous/Notebooks/Mlx_plot.ipynb">Mlx_plot Notebook</a>

 #### voronoi_regions_plot Function
+This new function was developed based on the work done in Fang et al., 2024 (https://doi.org/10.1016/j.ejrh.2024.101938).
+This function was developed to address one of the main weakness in GeoZ library, which was its inability to map small datasets.
+The function works by creating voronoi diagrams and then color the regions for each class with the same color, resulting in different regions highlighting the different clusters.

 ```python
 stateplot=stateFile.plot( color='none',  edgecolor='black',linewidth=5) # This line will create a basemap so the mapping function will draw ontop of it.